abd2re/ib-notes-save/TOK work 6.md

 # Is knowledge in the arts invented or discovered?
 ## Provide an argument that artistic knowledge is discovered and describe a work of art as an example to support this.
+The question of whether artistic knowledge is discovered or created is a subject of debate, but one argument that supports this argument is that it involves uncovering and revealing aspects of reality that were previously unknown or hidden.
+An example of this is the painting "Les Demoiselles d'Avignon" by Pablo Picasso, which was created in 1907 and is considered a masterpiece of Cubism.
+The painting depicts five women in a brothel in Barcelona and is known for its radical style, which broke away from traditional representational art.
+Picasso's painting is an example of how artists can discover new ways of seeing and representing the world around them, leading to new knowledge and insights.
+The process of creating the painting also involved a significant amount of experimentation and exploration, which is a hallmark of artistic discovery.

+##

 ## Are there outside factors that affect knowledge construction in the arts and mathematics ?